VirologyCharite/2019-berlin-python-course/README.md

 # An idealistic Python course

+The course will be in Berlin, Sept 9-13, 2019.

 The below will be expanded on during the course.
 It's far from complete.

 ## Description of course, aims, beliefs, etc.